ahamed123143/Text-Summarization/README.md

 Why text summarization ?

-Text summarization reduces the reading time
+Text summarization reduces the reading time.
-Makes selection process much easier
+Makes selection process much easier.
-Improves effectiveness of indexing
+Improves effectiveness of indexing.
-Autometic text summarization is less bias than humans With the Autometic text summarization, the number of documents to be proceeded increases
+Autometic text summarization is less bias than humans.
+With the Autometic text summarization, the number of documents to be proceeded increases.